 consume on a daily basis, keeping well hydrated will help you stay energized

-and combat headaches and fatigue — two things you want to avoid on
+and combat fatigue — two things you want to avoid on

 party day.
 Drink water when you feel thirsty, and remember that fruits,

 vegetables, and low-fat milk will also help contribute to your fluid intake.
 Drinking

 a glass of water before and with your meal will also help fill you up.

 Exercising decreases stress and increases energy.
 When you exercise, your body

 releases feel-good hormones called endorphins, which help to relieve stress and

 keep your blood-sugar levels stable so that you don’t get cravings.
 If it’s too

 hard to work in an aerobics, Pilates, or yoga class on party day, take a brisk

 have friends or family members who offer to lend a helping hand with parties